 Recent How to Map a Folder to another Folder in Windows Search Terms:

-- - make directory in another drive (1)
+- - how to link to another drive (1)

-- - pc link directory to another (1)
+- - how to link one directory to another (1)